phymucs/MOC-Detector/README.md

 # Abstract

-​    The existing action tubelet detectors mainly depend on heuristic anchor box design and placement, which might be computationally expensive and sub-optimal for precise localization of action instances.
+​    &emsp;The existing action tubelet detectors mainly depend on heuristic anchor box design and placement, which might be computationally expensive and sub-optimal for precise localization of action instances.
 In this paper, we present a new action tubelet detection framework, termed as **MovingCenter Detector (MOC-detector)**, by treating an action instance as a trajectory of moving points.

-​    Based on the analysis that movement information could simplify and assist the action tubelet detection, our MOC-detector is decomposed into three crucial head branches:
+​    &emsp;Based on the analysis that movement information could simplify and assist the action tubelet detection, our MOC-detector is decomposed into three crucial head branches:

 - (1) Center Branch for instance center detection and action recognition.